 Austin Gallery

-6 Best Standing Desks for Artists & Creative Studios (2026)
+Best Standing Desks for Artists 2026 (+ Drafting Desks)

 Long editing, framing, and print sessions deserve a desk that moves with you.
-We ranked six sit-stand desks, from a ~$190 budget electric to premium turnkey builds, by the specs that actually separate them: dual motor vs single motor, listed weight capacity, and honest surface area.
+We ranked seven sit-stand desks, from a ~$190 budget electric to premium turnkey builds, including a tilting drafting standing desk for hand-drawn work, by the specs that actually separate them: dual motor vs single motor, listed weight capacity, and honest surface area.

 By Justin Park · How we research